 Students will enroll for 12 credits during any semester and take twelve (12) term-credits in residence on the CEU campus in Budapest, Hungary.
 Students will have an option to extend their time in Europe by taking their required 300-hour MPA internship in a public or nonprofit organization in Europe.

-Public administration programs have always recognized the value of international education, and the National Association of Schools of Public Affairs and Administration (NASPAA) has launched a global partners program designed to encourage students to study in the United States.
+Public administration programs have always recognized the value of international education, and the Network of Schools of Public Policy, Affairs, and Administration (NASPAA) has launched a global partners program designed to encourage students to study in the United States.

 Additionally, as international nongovernmental organizations continue to grow in number and influence, American MPA students with an international focus in their studies have many employment opportunities.
 According to the 2004 Global Civil Society Yearbook, international nongovernmental organizations expanded from 12,547 secretariats in 1993 to 17,952 in 2003.
 (Data Program, page 302).
 Binghamton University’s Career Development Center maintains an index of international job opportunities on its website.